koniz-dev/leetcode-cpp/README.md

 ---

-**Happy Learning with C++23! 🚀✨**
+**Happy Learning! 🚀✨**

-*This repository is designed as a knowledge base and learning resource.
-Focus on understanding the concepts and modern C++ techniques rather than complex build systems.*
+*This repository is designed for comprehensive learning and mastery building, focusing on DSA concepts and modern C++ programming.*